 Getting Around British Virgin Islands

 The best way to get around the British Virgin Islands is on a boat.
-You'll most likely need one to arrive at your destination in the first place -- there are no direct flights from the United States to this island chain; most people fly into Cyril E. King Airport (STT) on St. Thomas, U.S. Virgin Islands and then ferry over.
-You could also take a regional carrier from STT to the Terrance B. Lettsome International Airport (EIS) on Beef Island, BVI.
-Once you're settled, you might end up on the water again -- to ferry or to sail between the numerous islands that make up this archipelago.
+You might even need one to arrive at your destination first – there are no direct flights from the United States to this island chain and many people fly into Cyril E. King Airport (STT) on St. Thomas in the U.S. Virgin Islands and then ferry over.
+You could also take a connecting flight from Puerto Rico, St. Thomas, Antigua, or St. Maarten to Tortola Airport (EIS).
+Once you're settled, you might end up on the water again – to ferry or to sail between the numerous islands that make up this archipelago.
 You should rent a car or take a taxi to move about larger islands like Virgin Gorda or Tortola.